 All dividends are subject to declaration by the Corporation's Board of Directors.
 Whether to declare any dividends and the amount of any such dividends are determined by the Board of Directors, in its sole discretion, after considering general business conditions, the Corporation's financial results, including the level of Performance Fees paid to the Corporation, and other factors it determines to be relevant at the time.
-The Corporation's dividend policy provides that the Board of Directors will declare, and the Corporation will pay, quarterly dividends on its Common Shares in the amount of \$0.025 per Common Share.
+The Corporation's dividend policy currently provides that the Board of Directors will declare, and the Corporation will pay, quarterly dividends on its Common Shares in the amount of \$0.03 per Common Share.
 In addition, the Corporation expects that the Board of Directors will annually declare a special dividend on each of its Common Shares following receipt of Performance Fees, if any.
 The amount and timing of such special dividend, if any, will be determined by the Board of Directors in its sole discretion.
 All dividends are subject to declaration by the Board of Directors who will consider, among other things, the Corporation's risk adjusted capital and working capital requirements.
 There is no certainty that any such dividends will be declared or paid.
 Any dividend policy established by the Board of Directors can be changed at any time and such policy is not binding on the Corporation.
-On May 6, 2009, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended March 31, 2009, payable on June 1, 2009 to shareholders of record at the close of business on May 15, 2009.

-On August 4, 2009, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended June 30, 2009, payable on August 28, 2009 to shareholders of record at the close of business on August 13, 2009.
+On May 11, 2010, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended March 31, 2010, payable on June 7, 2010 to shareholders of record at the close of business on May 21, 2010.

-On November 3, 2009, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended September 30, 2009, payable on November 30, 2009 to shareholders of record at the close of business on November 13, 2009.
+On August 4, 2010, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended June 30, 2010, payable on September 7, 2010 to shareholders of record at the close of business on August 20, 2010.

-On February 17, 2010, the Board of Directors declared an eligible dividend in the amount of \$0.025 per Common Share for the quarter ended December 31, 2009, payable on March 16, 2010 to shareholders of record at the close of business on March 1, 2010.
+On November 9, 2010, the Board of Directors declared an eligible dividend in the amount of \$0.03 per Common Share for the quarter ended September 30, 2010, payable on December 6, 2010 to shareholders of record at the close of business on November 19, 2009.

-On March 9, 2010, the Board of Directors declared a special eligible dividend in the amount of \$0.04 per Common Share for the fiscal year ended December 31, 2009, payable on April 5, 2010 to shareholders of record at the close of business on March 19, 2010.
+On January 10, 2011, the Board of Directors declared a special eligible dividend in the amount of \$0.60 per Common Share for the fiscal year ended December 31, 2010, payable on February 3, 2011 to shareholders of record at the close of business on January 19, 2011.